Filmography Bettina Klinger Filmography Bettina Klinger

 Also starring Barbara Stanwyck, Ruth Roman, Anthony Quinn and Ward Bond.

-During filming Gary Cooper won his second Oscar for High Noon, while Anthony Quinn won his first Oscar for Viva Zapata!
+During filming, Gary Cooper received the Academy Award for High Noon, while co-star Anthony Quinn won his first Oscar for Viva Zapata!.

 Beau Sabreur